glasskube/glasskube.dev/blog/2025-03-03-aws-eks-0-downtime/index.md

 The upgrade you just triggered has caused downtime for your application!
 You might think that there is an error your application, but all your logs and metrics seem to indicate that it's doing just fine.
-The truth is, that although the AWS Load Balancer Controller is a fantastic piece of software, it is surprisingly tricky to roll out releases without downtime.
+The truth is that although the AWS Load Balancer Controller is a fantastic piece of software, it is surprisingly tricky to roll out releases without downtime.

-I am Jakob—an engineer working at Glasskube, which helps companies distribute their application to customer-controlled environments.
-We build an Open Source Software Distribution platform called Distr (https://github.com/glasskube/distr), the [hosted version](https://app.distr.sh/) of which is running on AWS EKS.

 In this blog post I will share what we have learned in the process of achieving this goal, hopefully in a way that you can adapt to your own application.
 But before getting to the solution, let's take a look under the hood and learn how the AWS Load Balancer Controller actually works.

-## Background
+## Background: How do Load Balancers Work in Kubernetes on AWS with EKS

 In Kubernetes, usually every pod has its own IP address.
-This IP address can be used to communicate with a server application running in that pod via the clusters internal network.
+This IP address can be used to communicate with a server application running in that pod via the clusters' internal network.
-In most cases, however, this IP is _not_ publicly routable, so in order to make your server application available to the public you need to either expose your service via a Kubernetes service with type `NodePort` or, more commonly, via an `Ingress` or a Kubernetes service with type `LoadBalancer`.
+In most cases, however, this IP is _not_ publicly routable, so to make your server application available to the public, you need to either expose your service via a Kubernetes service with type `NodePort` or, more commonly, via an `Ingress` or a Kubernetes service with type `LoadBalancer`.
-Both of these options are similar in the sense that Kubernetes doesn't normally come with a solution to reconcile these resources out of the box, So, if your managed Kubernetes distribution does not come with built-in support via their Cloud Controller Manager implementation, or you are running an unmanaged Kubernetes cluster, you will have to install your own implementations of these features.
+Both of these options are similar in the sense that Kubernetes doesn't normally come with a solution to reconcile these resources out of the box.
+So, if your managed Kubernetes distribution does not come with built-in support via their Cloud Controller Manager implementation, or you are running an unmanaged Kubernetes cluster, you will have to install your own implementations of these features.

 For this blog post we will focus on AWS EKS, where the AWS Load Balancer Controller is the canonical way to handle both Ingress and LoadBalancer resources.